Pratyay360/blogs_md/cllf74mu7000808l86ydvewv9.md

 ---
-title: "Integrating Hash Node Blogs into Your Next Js/React Js App: A Step-by-Step Guide"
+title: "Guide to Integrating Hash Node Blogs in Your Next.js and React.js App"
-seoTitle: "Hashnode Blogs in Next.js/React: Step-by-Step"
+seoTitle: "Integrate Hash Node Blogs into Next.js App"
-seoDescription: "Embed Hashnode articles in React/Next.js effortlessly for boosted traffic and engagement.
-Enhance UX, promote content with schema and GraphQL."
+seoDescription: "Learn to integrate Hash Node blogs into your Next.js and React.js apps for increased traffic, enhanced user experience, and promotion of your work"
 datePublished: Thu Aug 17 2023 13:27:21 GMT+0000 (Coordinated Universal Time)
 cuid: cllf74mu7000808l86ydvewv9
 slug: hashnode-api-1